-- (1) The amount represents the number of shares underlying the unvested RSUs multiplied by the value of a share of our common stock on December 31, 2019, which was \$7.05 per share. - (2) The equity award was granted pursuant to our 2018 Stock Option and Incentive Plan, or 2018 Plan.
+- (1) The amount represents the number of shares underlying the unvested RSUs multiplied by the value of a share of our common stock on December 31, 2020, which was \$4.92 per share. - (2) The equity award was granted pursuant to our 2018 Stock Option and Incentive Plan, or 2018 Plan.
 The shares subject to each option award vest with respect to 25% of the shares subject to the option on the one-year anniversary of the applicable vesting commencement date and thereafter the remaining shares subject to each option vest in 36 equal monthly installments, in all cases subject to the grantee's continuous service to us through each vesting date.
-The shares subject to each restricted stock unit vest in four substantially equal annual installments beginning on January 31, 2020, in all cases subject to the grantee's continuous service to us through each vesting date. - (3) The equity award was granted pursuant to our 2011 Stock Option/Issuance Plan, or 2011 Plan.
-The shares subject to each option vest with respect to 25% of the shares subject to the option on the one-year anniversary of the applicable vesting commencement date and thereafter the remaining shares subject to each option vest in 36 equal installments, in all cases subject to the optionee's continuous service to us through each vesting date.
-In addition, each option becomes exercisable as described in footnote (4) below, where any unvested portion is subject to a right of repurchase upon the optionee's termination of continuous service.
-Upon a change in control of the Company while the optionee is providing services to us, 100% of the shares subject to the option shall vest and become exercisable immediately prior to the effective date of the change in control. - (4) The shares subject to these options are early exercisable.
+The shares subject to each restricted stock unit vest in four substantially equal annual installments beginning on January 31, 2021, in all cases subject to the grantee's continuous service to us through each vesting date. - (3) The equity award was granted pursuant to our 2018 Plan.
+The shares subject to each option award vest with respect to 25% of the shares subject to the option on the one-year anniversary of the applicable vesting commencement date and thereafter the remaining shares subject to each option vest in 36 equal monthly installments, in all cases subject to the grantee's continuous service to us through each vesting date.
+The shares subject to each restricted stock unit vest in four substantially equal annual installments beginning on January 31, 2020, in all cases subject to the grantee's continuous service to us through each vesting date. - (4) The equity award was granted pursuant to our 2011 Stock Option/Issuance Plan, or 2011 Plan.
+The shares subject to each option award vest with respect to 25% of the shares subject to the option on the one-year anniversary of the applicable vesting commencement date and thereafter the remaining shares subject to each option vest in 36 equal installments, in all cases subject to the optionee's continuous service to us through each vesting date.
+In addition, each option becomes exercisable as described in footnote (5) below, where any unvested portion is subject to a right of repurchase upon the optionee's termination of continuous service.
+Upon a change in control of the Company while the optionee is providing services to us, 100% of the shares subject to the option shall vest and become exercisable immediately prior to the effective date of the change in control.

+(5) The shares subject to these options are early exercisable.

-On January 31, 2020, our compensation committee granted equity awards to our named executive officers pursuant to our 2018 Plan.
-Mr. Edick received a restricted stock unit award for 185,000 shares of our common stock.
-Mr. Shannon received a restricted stock unit award for 65,000 shares of our common stock.
-Ms. Hecht received a restricted stock unit award for 45,000 shares of our common stock.
-The shares subject to each award vest in three substantially equal annual installments beginning on January 31, 2021, in all cases subject to the named executive officer's continuous service to us through each vesting date.
+On January 29, 2021, our compensation committee granted equity awards to our named executive officers pursuant to our 2018 Plan.
+Mr. Edick received a restricted stock unit award for 225,000 shares of our common stock.
+Mr. Shannon received a restricted stock unit award for 150,000 shares of our common stock.
+Ms. Hecht received a restricted stock unit award for 150,000 shares of our common stock.
+The shares subject to each award vest in three substantially equal annual installments beginning on January 29, 2022, in all cases subject to the named executive officer's continuous service to us through each vesting date.
+Additionally, Mr. Edick received a stock option award for 400,000 shares of our common stock at an exercise price of \$5.08 per share.
+The shares subject to this option award vest with respect to 25% of the shares subject to the option on January 29, 2022, with the remainder vesting ratably over the following 36 months.